PrimaveraDeveloper/identity-server/vision/README.md

 Identity Server is a Web application that has 4 main components:

-1. The **core endpoints**, which are the endpoints that implement the OAuth and OIDC protocols.
+1. The **core endpoints**, which are the endpoints that support the OAuth and OIDC protocols.
 2. A **front-office**, which includes the user sign-in experience and a Web site for the user to manage his account.
 3. A **back-office**, which is a Web site that allows managers (and contributors) to configure IDS and manage all resources.
 4. A **Web API**, that provides access to IDS resources, protected as you would expect by IDS itself.

 Resource servers protect their resources using Identity Server.
 Client applications use Identity Server as Security Token Service to obtain access tokens and/or authenticate users.
+Both communicate with IDS via the core endpoints and, optionally, the Web API.

-> The more details about these components, please review [Reference](../ref/README.md).
+> The more details about these components, check out the [Reference](../ref/README.md).